Subhra1432/Disaster-Alert-System/README.md

 ## Acknowledgments

+- USGS for earthquake data
+- NASA EONET for natural disaster data
 - OpenStreetMap for map data
 - Leaflet.js for mapping library
 - Material UI team for the component library
-- SQL.js for SQLite implementation in the browser
-- Firebase team for Firestore database